 In 2009, the Buccaneers led the NFL in kickoff return average (26.3 yards per return) while ranking second in the league in opponent kickoff return average (19.1 yards per return).
 The Buccaneers' six blocked kicks on the season led the NFL and were the second-highest single-season total in franchise history.
 Bisaccia's unit also accounted for three return touchdowns.
 The 2008 season was highlighted by rookie return man Clifton Smith, as he became the first Buccaneer selected to the Pro Bowl as a kick returner and earned second-team All-Pro honors.
 Bisaccia also oversaw the running backs corps in 2008, helping RB Warrick Dunn finish the season with 786 yards on 186 carries (4.2 avg.).
 Dunn also became just the sixth player in NFL history to record 10,000 rushing yards and 500 receptions in his career during the 2008 campaign.

 Under the direction of Bisaccia in 2007, the Buccaneers ranked 12th in the NFL in kickoff return average (23.3 yards per return), seventh in punt return coverage (7.4 yards per return) and second in kickoff return coverage (19.5 yards per return).
 K Matt Bryant had a then career-high 118 points, sixth in the NFC and tied for 10th in the NFL, ranking third in Buccaneers history for points in a single season.
 WR Mark Jones also set a then-Buccaneers single-season record for kickoff return average (28.6 yards per return) in 2007.
 The Buccaneers' kickoff coverage unit excelled in 2006, ranking first in the NFL in lowest opponent kickoff return average (18.4 yards per return).
-For the second consecutive season, a member of Bisaccia's unit was sent to the Pro Bowl as LS Dave Moore was added to the NFC Pro Bowl roster.
+For the second consecutive season, a member of Bisaccia's unit was sent to the Pro Bowl in LS Dave Moore.

 In his second year with the Buccaneers under Bisaccia in 2005, P Josh Bidwell was named to his first Pro Bowl and earned second-team Associated Press All-Pro honors while ranking third in the NFL and first in the NFC with a career-best 45.6-yard gross punting average.
 Bidwell placed 23 punts inside the 20-yard line in 2005, then the second-highest total of his career, to rank fifth in the NFC.
 Bisaccia's unit challenged several team and individual records in 2004, including best kickoff return average (24.2 yards per return), most kickoff return yardage (1,450) and most punts inside the 20-yard line (23).